An alternative proof for an aperiodic monotile: Golden Ammann bar and Aperiodicity

-Recall that flipped tiles appear at each crossing of $H_{a_i}$ and $L_{b_j}$ exactly once.
-Then we find $n^2 q^2+O(n)$ flipped tiles in $K(n)$.
-Consider the parallelogram tiling $P(n)$ generated by $H_{a_i}$ and $L_{b_j}$, a sub-configuration of $K(n)$.
-Every crossing of $P(n)$ is already covered by the flipped tiles and the remainder has no crossing of GAB's in $P(n)$.
-This means in $K(n)$ we can not find a small triangle after the removal of the above flipped tiles.
-Therefore the above $n^2 q^2+O(n)$ flipped tiles are the totality of flipped tiles in $K(n)$.
+By Lemma \ref{Bij}, the crossing of $H_{a_i}$ and $L_{b_j}$ uniquely corresponds to a flipped tile.
+Thus we find $n^2 q^2+O(n)$ flipped tiles in $K(n)$.
 The length of GAB on the fore-sided tile is $1$ while the length is $4$ in the rear side.
-Thus the total length of GAB in $K(n)$ is computed in a different way:
+Using (\ref{Count0}), the total length of GAB in $K(n)$ is computed in a different way:

 Comparing (\ref{Count1}) and (\ref{Count2}) as $n\to \infty$, we obtain

 Thus